blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 It is often said (by lunatics, mostly) that there are many ways to skin a cat; likewise, I am confident that there are other, perhaps better, ways to approach this problem.
 But, then again, there are so many cats, and so little time.

 Feel free to [reach out](../../#contact) if you have any questions, comments, or want to collaborate on a cool project.

 Thanks for reading.

-Go forth and optimize!

 ---